 Practical implication.
 Families navigating MyCare enrollment for a newly-eligible dual should treat the auto-assignment letter as a starting point, not a final decision.
 Reach out to the AAA case manager (if PASSPORT or OHCW is in play), call the Ohio Medicaid Consumer Hotline at 1-800-324-8680 for plan comparison, check each carrier's provider directory for the primary care provider and specialists the person already sees, compare drug formularies for Medicare Part D coverage, and then make an active choice within the opt-out window.
 The default assignment is rarely the best fit.

 Medicare-side benefits.
-Hospital inpatient care (Part A), skilled nursing facility short stays (Part A, up to 100 days per spell of illness if criteria are met), home health services for qualifying recoveries (Part A and Part B, under 42 CFR Part 484), hospice (Part A), physician and outpatient services (Part B), durable medical equipment (Part B), preventive services (Part B), mental and behavioral health (Part B), and prescription drugs (Part D, embedded in the FIDE-SNP).
+Hospital inpatient care (Part A), skilled nursing facility short stays (Part A covers up to 100 days per benefit period when the skilled-care criteria are met, under 42 CFR 409.61), home health services for qualifying recoveries (Part A and Part B, under 42 CFR Part 484), hospice (Part A), physician and outpatient services (Part B), durable medical equipment (Part B), preventive services (Part B), mental and behavioral health (Part B), and prescription drugs (Part D, embedded in the FIDE-SNP).

 Medicaid wraparound.
 Cost-sharing assistance (Medicaid pays Medicare premiums, copays, and coinsurance per 42 USC 1396a(a)(10)(E)), dental, vision, hearing, transportation to medical appointments (Non-Emergency Medical Transportation), and Medicaid-only drug coverage for any medications that Medicare Part D excludes.